CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description benefits from highly specific technology names that serve as excellent trigger terms and create a distinct niche.
-However, it reads as a single setup action without a 'Use when...' clause, which significantly hurts completeness.
-Adding explicit trigger guidance and expanding the list of concrete actions would substantially improve this description.
+The description benefits from highly specific technology names that serve as excellent trigger terms and make it very distinctive.
+However, it only describes a single action ('Set up') without elaborating on sub-tasks, and critically lacks any 'Use when...' clause to guide Claude on when to select this skill.
+Adding explicit trigger guidance and expanding the capability list would significantly improve it.

 Suggestions